Pfizer and BioNTech will seek regulatory clearance of their coronavirus vaccine

 Only after the agency has given the green light will a first, limited group of high-risk people be able to access the shots.
-Government officials anticipate having enough vaccine to inoculate about 20 million people with the two-dose regimen in the U.S. in December, between Pfizer’s vaccine and a second shot likely to be considered for emergency authorization soon, from biotechnology company Moderna.
+Government officials anticipate having enough vaccine to inoculate about 20 million people with the two-dose regimen in the U.S. in December, between Pfizer and BioNTech’s vaccine and a second shot likely to be considered for emergency authorization soon, from biotechnology company Moderna.
 The United States will receive about half of the 50 million doses Pfizer is aiming to produce by the end of the year.

 There will probably be enough vaccine for 25 million to 30 million people a month in early 2021, according to Moncef Slaoui, chief scientific adviser of Operation Warp Speed, the federal government initiative to speed up vaccine development.
 He did not specify how many doses each company would contribute.

 Glimpses of the Pfizer data through news releases have so far exceeded expectations: The two-dose vaccine regimen was 95 percent effective at preventing disease in clinical trials and had no major safety problems, according to the company.
 It was 94 percent effective in people over 65, a group of critical concern because older people are more likely to develop life-threatening illness after contracting the virus.
-The companies are also submitting two months of follow-up data on 38,000 people, far more than the minimum of half the participants in their 44,000-person trial.
+The companies are also submitting two months of follow-up data on 38,000 people of the 44,000 in the trial.
 They will also present safety data on 100 children between 12 and 15 years old, a group they only recently began to include in their trial.

 Once Pfizer and BioNTech file their application, those findings will be scrutinized by regulators — including at a full-day advisory committee meeting in which external scientists will meet to make recommendations to the agency on whether it should clear the vaccine for broader use.